Skip to main content

 • Replace "pgp-arbiter-key-from-register-agent-modal" in your config

-Step 3: Wallet-Specific Setup
+Step 3: Privy Wallet Setup

 • Complete the Privy quorum setup in Step 3 of the RegisterAgentModal